Working in Canada

-Upon graduation from a SAIT designated learning program that was a minimum of eight months in length, international students are eligible to apply for a post-graduation work permit.
+Upon graduation from a SAIT designated learning program that was a minimum of eight months in length, international students may be eligible to apply for a post-graduation work permit (PGWP).
 This work permit is an open work permit allowing graduates to work for any employer.

 An application must be submitted within 90 days of completing your program and you must have a valid study permit when you apply.
 You will also need to submit proof of your graduation with the application.
 You can request a letter from the International Centre to confirm this.